Gajendragad: Mythology

 More amazing is the story attached to this destination that has taken a few lives too.
 These were the daring people who wanted to try to learn more about a miracle that happens on the previous night of Ugadi, New Year of Kannadigas.
 The pandit/pujari of the temple prepares a solution of limestone, and keeps it ready for application along with a brush, inside the temple.
 The next morning, the jobs done.
 But the temple is painted on its own and this happens without fail every year.
 A hookah that is also kept along with it seems to be used when seen the next morning.

 MMTC's wind farm

 Minerals & Metals Trading Corporation (MMTC) Limited under the ministry of commerce and industry.
 MMTC's Gajendragad plant started in 2007, the plant has delivered electricity power of over 102 million units to Hubli Electricity Supply Company (HESCOM) Limited.
 The plant generate a total capacity of 15 MW of power, with 25 wind energy generators, can each generate 600 KV.

 Environmental issues

 Windmills set up to generate wind energy, are posing a threat to the very existence of rare hyenas and wolves at Gajendragad.
-Earlier Gajendragad was recognised as a safe haven for highly endangered species like the Indian grey wolf and striped hyenas, but wind farming and windmills with huge noisy fans and human traffic to maintain these machines have driven away these species from their habitat.
+Earlier Gajendragad was recognized as a safe haven for highly endangered species like the Indian grey wolf and striped hyenas, but wind farming and windmills with huge noisy fans and human traffic to maintain these machines have driven away these species from their habitat.